DanTrz/Godot-PlanarReflector-CPP/README.md

 ### Method 1: Manual Installation
 1. Download the latest release code from Github
-2. Just copy the entire  `addons/` folder to your Godot res:// folder.
+3. Just copy the entire  `addons/` folder to your Godot res:// folder.
-3. If you already have a `addons/` folder, all you need is to paste the `PlanarReflectorCpp/` folder in there
+4. If you already have a `addons/` folder, all you need is to paste the `PlanarReflectorCpp/` folder in there
-4. Enable the plugin in the Godot settings -> You might need to reload your project
+5. Enable the plugin in the Godot settings -> You might need to reload your project
+6. You can download/Clone the entire Git Repo that comes with a DemoScene to see the base configuration applied

 ### Method 2: AssetLib (WiP - coming soon)